fmsh-seclab/TesMla/README.md

 **Scan:**
 - Scan surroundings: Search BLE devices in range and show their BLE names and addresses in list.
 - Change MAC address: Change local MAC address to specific one.
-This function may not work if you use an offical Android device which version higher than Android 5.
+(This function may not work if you use an offical Android device which version higher than Android 5.)
 **Fake as app:**
 - Connect: Connect to device with specific MAC address
 - Change MTU Size: Change MTU size to 256 bytes
 - BLE Client: Send write request to server.
 Parse indication from server.
-It will record and response automatically.
+Record and response automatically.

 ![](https://github.com/fmsh-seclab/TesMla/blob/master/images/s1.JPG)